 If you’re aiming to land a residency, USMLE Strike emphasizes the importance of body language for interviews.
 Here’s why: residency interviews are about showing you’re not only capable but also approachable and professional.
 From the moment you walk in, your body language speaks for you before you say a single word.
 Positive body language conveys confidence, attentiveness, and reliability—qualities every interviewer wants to see.

-Tips for Positive Body Language in Residency Interviews:
+Tips for Positive Body Language:

 - Eye contact: Maintain steady eye contact to show engagement without staring or making it awkward.